Rips filtrations for quasi-metric spaces and asymmetric functions with stability results: Persistent homology of OT-complexes

-A common way to build OT-complexes is through a simplicial complex.
+We claim that these directed Rips persistence modules are a generalisation of the Rips persistence modules constructed from symmetric functions.
+To do this we need to recall some classical relationships between the homology of OT-complexes and simplicial complexes.
+Indeed, a common first example of an OT-complex is via a simplicial complex.
 For a simplicial complex $K$ there is an OT-complex $K^{OT}$ where $(v_0, v_1, \ldots v_p)\in K^{OT}$ whenever $[v_0, v_1 \ldots v_p]$, after removing any repeats, is a simplex in $K$.
 In \cite{munkres1984elements}, Munkres calls the chain complex $C_*(K^{OT})$ the \emph{ordered chain complex of $K$}, and shows that the simplical homology of $K$ and the OT-complex homology of $K^{OT}$ are isomorphic.
 This isomorphism result holds also for persistence modules of filtrations of simplicial complexes as the isomorphisms on homology groups commute with the induced maps on homology by inclusions.
+This implies that if $f:X\times X\to \R$ is a symmetric function then the $k^{th}$ dimensional ordered tuple persistence module of $\{\Rips^{dir}(X,f)_t\}$ is isomorphic to the $k^{th}$ dimensional persistence module of $\{\Rips(X,f)_t\}$.